rahulkulhalli/ISBI2019/InferenceScript/README.md

 # Inference Pipeline for our ISBI approach

 ## 1. Python version
-It is to be noted that our model is compatible ONLY <b>Python 3.5.3</b>.
-Using any other version of Python will most likely result in an opcode error.
-The quickest way to do this is by creating a `virtualenv`.
+It is to be noted that our model is compatible ONLY with <b>Python 3.5.3</b>.
+Using any other Python version will most likely result in an opcode error.
+The quickest workaround is by creating a `virtualenv`.

-If you have Conda, issue the following commands to create a virtualenv with the name 'test' and with a Python 3.5.3 interpreter.
+If you have <a href="https://www.anaconda.com/distribution/">Conda</a>, issue the following commands to create a virtualenv with the name 'test' and a Python 3.5.3 interpreter.

 `conda create -n test python==3.5.3`

-To activate the env, issue the following:
+To activate the env, use the following command:

 `conda activate test`